 How do I claim my EV rebate and stamp duty back?

-A link to the NSW Government online portal to claim an EV rebate and stamp duty exemption will be provided on 1 November 2021.
+Please click here to access the portal to claim your EV rebate and stamp duty exemption.

 What EVs are eligible to receive a stamp duty exemption?